Fission products (by element): Rhodium-103, 105

 While less rhodium than ruthenium and palladium is formed (around 3.6% yield), the mixture of fission products still contains a significant amount of this metal.
 Due to the high prices of ruthenium, rhodium, and palladium, some work has been done on the separation of these metals to enable them to be used at a later date.
 Because of the possibility of the metals being contaminated by radioactive isotopes, they are not suitable for making consumer products such as jewellery.
 However, this source of the metals could be used for catalysts in industrial plants such as petrochemical plants.

 A dire example of people being exposed to radiation from contaminated jewellery occurred in the United States.
 It is thought that gold seeds used to contain radon were recycled into jewellery.
 The gold indeed did contain radioactive decay products of 222Rn.

-Some other rhodium isotopes exist as "transitory states" of ruthenium decaying before further decaying towards stable isotopes of Palladium.
-If the low level radioactivity of Palladium (see below) is deemed excessive - for example for use as an investment or jewelry - either of its predecessors can be extracted from relatively "young" spent fuel and allowed to decay before extracting the stable end-product of the decay series.
+Some other rhodium isotopes exist as "transitory states" of ruthenium, decaying before further decaying towards stable isotopes of palladium.
+If the low-level radioactivity of palladium (see below) is deemed excessive – for example, for use as an investment or jewellery – either of its predecessors can be extracted from relatively "young" spent fuel and allowed to decay before extracting the stable end-product of the decay series.

 Palladium-105 to 110

 Much palladium forms during the fission process.
 In nuclear reprocessing, not all of the fission palladium dissolves; also some palladium that dissolves at first comes out of solution later.
 Palladium-rich dissolver fines (particles) are often removed as they interfere with the solvent extraction process by stabilising the third phase.

 The fission palladium can separate during the process in which the PUREX raffinate is combined with glass and heated to form the final high level waste form.
 The palladium forms an alloy with the fission tellurium.
 This alloy can separate from the glass.

-107Pd is the only long-living radioactive isotope among the fission products and its beta decay has a long half life and low energy, this allows industrial use of extracted palladium without isotope separation.
+107Pd is the only long-living radioactive isotope among the fission products and its beta decay has a long half-life and low energy, this allows industrial use of extracted palladium without isotope separation.

 Palladium-109 will most likely have decayed to stable silver-109 by the time reprocessing happens.
 Before reaching silver-109, a nuclear isomer will be reached; 109mAg.
 However, unlike for 99mTc there is no current use for 109mAg.

-Silver-109
+Silver-109, 111

 While the radioactive silver isotopes that are produced quickly decay away leaving only stable silver, extracting it for use is not economical, unless as byproduct of platinum group metal extraction.